 The Federation has long partnered with Dr. Daniel J. Smith, a transportation ecologist from the University of Central Florida and previously funded a 2006 project called the Eastern Collier Wildlife Movement Study which identified road segments in need of wildlife crossings.
 Click HERE to access this report.
 Most recently, the Federation contracted Dr. Smith again to identify wildlife crossing needs on two major road corridors in Southwest Florida: Keri Road in Hendry County and Corkscrew Road in Lee and Collier Counties.
 This report was finalized in summer of 2019 and can be accessed HERE.

 Important Study Underway

-The Federation recently contracted Dr. Dan Smith, noted Transportation Ecologist at the University of Central Florida, to undertake a two-year study of seventeen underpasses in Southwest Florida to determine the most cost-effective design.
+Once again, the Federation recently contracted Dr. Daniel Smith, noted Transportation Ecologist at the University of Central Florida, to undertake a two-year initiative to determine wildlife crossing needs and priorities for the state.
 Dr. Smith was the lead scientist on the Federation-funded 2005-2006 Eastern Collier Wildlife Movement Study as well as the Keri and Corkscrew Roads study whoch both identified wildlife crossing needs.
-The new initiative is the next step – finding the best designed crossing at the most reasonable price.
+The new initiative is the next step in finding the best designed crossing at the most reasonable price.
 This project will develop a model to identify wildlife crossing needs and priorities as well as produce a statewide inventory of existing wildlife crossing infrastructure.
 The project will also include productions of a wildlife crossing manual that can be a one-stop guidance tool for transportation planners, engineers and designers.